How to Repot Your Plants Without Killing Them

 The Sill's mission is to empower all people to be plant people.
 So we're kicking off a new series committed to growing your green thumb.
 Check out all the gardening tips, hacks, and inspo you need.
 Happy planting!

-Repotting doesn't necessarily mean changing a plant's pot: It can mean changing its soil or potting mix.
+Knowing how to repot a plant correctly can keep your houseplants and flowers looking great all year long.
+Repotting plants doesn't necessarily mean changing a plant's pot: It can mean changing its soil or potting mix.
 Fresh soil means new nutrients for your indoor garden!
 (Great news if you love your current planter, but if you're looking for a new one, that's fine too!)

 - Roots are growing through the drainage hole at the bottom of the planter